zeldaret/mm/CONTRIBUTING.md

 ```

 Before using `NON_MATCHING`, first try to use the [decomp-permuter](tools/decomp-permuter) tool to find a closer match.

+`NON_EQUIVALENT` can be used with the same syntax as `NON_MATCHING`, but it is used to mark sections of code which do not match *and* do not have the same behavior as the original code.

 ### Matching vs. Documenting